 - Contact information i.e. email address, phone and mobile number, and office address

-We made a post on the 7 Marketing Materials that you need to provide wholesale customers.
+We made a post on the 6 wholesale marketing materials that you need to provide wholesale customers.

 Marketing materials, specifically product descriptions, should sell your product by listing the benefits that customers can get in buying your product.